microsoft/Yams/Docs/Overview.md

 To deploy such a Microservices-based application to Azure using the Azure cloud services platform, a cloud service is needed to deploy and host each microservice.
 Given that each cloud service requires at least one VM (usually more), the cost can quickly become unreasonable for a large number of microservices.

-**YAMS** (Yet Another Microservices Solution) is a library that extends the Azure cloud services platform with the following capabilities:
+**YAMS** (Yet Another Microservices Solution) is a library that can be used to deploy and host microservices on premises, in Azure, or on other cloud service platforms.
+It offers the following features:
-* **Quick deployments** of Azure services (~1minute).
+* **Quick deployments** of microservices to any target environment (~1 minute deployments to Azure).
-* **Sharing infrastructure** (multiple microservices can be deployed to the same cloud service).
+* **Sharing infrastructure** (multiple microservices can be deployed to the same on premises or cloud service).
 * **Scaling microservices independently**.
 * **Versioning** of microservices, quick **updates**, **reverts**, etc.
-* Support for **Azure Upgrade Domains** to minimize (and potentially eliminate) application downtime during updates.
+* Support for **Upgrade Domains** to minimize (and potentially eliminate) application downtime during updates, including first-class support for **Azure Upgrade Domains**.
 * Microservices can be developed in **any programming language** and deployed with YAMS (as long as your service can be started with an exe).

+YAMS has first-class support for deploying applications from Azure **blob storage**, but with its pluggable storage architecture, other providers such as SQL Server or file storage can be created and plugged in as well.

-YAMS relies on Azure **blob storage** to deploy applications.
-To deploy an application to a YAMS cluster, simply drop the binaries of the application in blob storage.
-The binaries are then picked-up by YAMS, deployed to all VMs in the cluster and then launched.
+To deploy an application to a YAMS cluster, simply drop the binaries of the application into YAMS storage.
+The binaries are then picked-up by YAMS, deployed to all VMs in the cluster, and then launched.

 # How does it work?
-Yams itself is deployed as a cloud service to Azure (we call it a Yams cluster).
+Yams itself is deployed either as a cloud service to Azure, on another cloud service platform, or on premises (we call it a Yams cluster).
 A Yams cluster is associated with a blob storage account where the binaries of microservices are deployed (note that *microservices* in Yams are often referred to as *applications* or simply *apps*).
 Yams periodically scans the blob storage for updates.
 The blob storage associated with a Yams cluster contains a storage container (named *applications*) where apps binaries are uploaded.

 ## The storage container structure
 The *applications* storage container has the following structure: